 Supporting Brain Health

-Nervonic acid usually exists in sphingolipid of white matter in the human brain.
-It is the most abundant in nerve tissue and brain tissue, and it is an essential component of the cell membrane.
+Nervonic acid usually exists in the sphingolipid of white matter in the human brain.
+It is the most abundant in nerve and brain tissue, an essential component of the cell membrane.
 Nervonic acid plays a vital role in the biosynthesis of myelin in nerve cells.
-It can be used to treat demyelinating-related diseases, such as adrenoleukodystrophy and multiple sclerosis.
+It can treat demyelinating-related diseases, such as adrenoleukodystrophy and multiple sclerosis.
 Nervonic acid levels in sphingolipids are often low in these diseases.

 Prevention and improvement of Alzheimer’s disease

-In recent years, the global attention to Alzheimer’s disease has become increasingly concentrated, which seems to be the concern of any family for the elderly.
-However, in the study, it was found that nervonic acid can promote the regeneration and growth of neurons, repair and dredge nerve information and nerve fiber transfer highway to dredge brain pathways, repair damaged cranial nerve cells and encouraged cranial nerve regeneration.
+In recent years, global attention to Alzheimer’s disease has become increasingly concentrated, which seems to be the concern of any family for the elderly.
+However, the study found that nervonic acid can promote the regeneration and growth of neurons, repair and dredge nerve information, and nerve fiber transfer highway to dredge brain pathways, repair damaged cranial nerve cells, and encourage cranial nerve regeneration.
 Nervonic acid increases the energy of brain cells, promotes cell proliferation and differentiation, prevents aging and injury of cranial nerve cells, and restores clear perception, discrimination, learning, and memory.
 Nervonic acid can effectively prevent Alzheimer’s disease.

-Organizations tested the concentration of nervonic acids in the plasma of the subjects and found that there was a positive correlation between the content of nervonic acid and depressive symptoms.
-Researchers have proved nervonic acid that it can effectively regulate blood lipids, reduce cholesterol in vivo, and has excellent benefits for cardiovascular diseases.
+Organizations tested the concentration of nervonic acids in the subjects’ plasma and found a positive correlation between the content of nervonic acid and depressive symptoms.
+Researchers have proved that nervonic acid can effectively regulate blood lipids, reduce cholesterol in vivo, and has excellent benefits for cardiovascular diseases.
 There is also evidence that nervonic acid has therapeutic effects on cataracts and epilepsy.

 Nervonic acid side effects

 So far, no structure or tissue has provided any information about the side effects of neuro acid.
-Meanwhile, in 2011, the Chinese government designated “Acer truncatum Bunge Seed Oil” as “New Resources Food Catalogue,” which can prove that the nerve acids as the source of Acer truncatum Bunge seed oil are safe.
+Meanwhile, in 2011, the Chinese government designated “Acer truncatum Bunge Seed Oil” as the “New Resources Food Catalogue,” proving that the nerve acids as the source of Acer truncatum Bunge seed oil are safe.